-According to Turley (2015), urban culture is the impact of urbanization on community activities, business, social organizations.
-Otherwise, the habits of society, business, and social organizations can influence urban culture (Turley A. C., 2015).
-The diversity of cultures is one of the biggest factors in the formation of urban culture within the scope of an urban area.
-The cultural diversity produces from the high rate of urbanization of an urban area.
+According to Turley (2015), urban culture impacts urbanisation on community activities, business, and social organisations.
+Otherwise, the habits of society, business, and social organisations can influence urban culture (Turley A. C., 2015).
+The diversity of cultures is one of the most significant factors in forming urban culture within the scope of an urban area.
+Cultural diversity produces by the high rate of urbanisation in an urban area.